vrahli/damysus/README.md

 ### Python

 We use python version 3.8.10.
+You will need python3-pip to install the required modules.

 The Python script relies on the following modules:
 - subprocess